 GxP Quality Management Software: A Single Validated Platform for GMP, GCP, GLP, GDP, and GPvP Quality and Training Records

-GxP is not a single regulation.
-It is an umbrella term for a family of Good Practice quality standards — GMP, GCP, GLP, GDP, and GPvP — each governing a different segment of the pharmaceutical and life sciences value chain.
-An organisation that manufactures a drug product, runs clinical trials, operates a non-clinical testing laboratory, distributes through a cold-chain network, and monitors post-market safety reports is operating under multiple GxP frameworks simultaneously, each with its own quality system requirements and its own mandatory training obligations.
+GxP compliance software is a validated quality management platform built to manage quality records and training records across the Good Practice frameworks that govern pharmaceutical and life sciences organizations.
+GxP — an umbrella term for the family of Good Practice quality standards — is not a single regulation.
+Each framework in the GxP family governs a different segment of the regulated value chain: Good Manufacturing Practice for manufacturing, Good Clinical Practice for clinical trials, Good Laboratory Practice for non-clinical safety studies, Good Distribution Practice for pharmaceutical supply chain, and Good Pharmacovigilance Practice for post-market safety monitoring.
+An organization that manufactures a drug product, runs clinical trials, operates a non-clinical testing laboratory, distributes through a cold-chain network, and monitors post-market safety reports is operating under multiple GxP frameworks simultaneously — each with its own quality system requirements and its own mandatory training obligations.

 The GxP Umbrella: Five Frameworks, Five Sets of Quality System Requirements

 GxP stands for Good (x) Practice, where x identifies the practice domain.
-Each framework governs a specific regulated activity and imposes specific quality system and training requirements on organisations conducting that activity.
+Each framework governs a specific regulated activity and imposes specific quality system and training requirements on organizations conducting that activity.

 GMP — Good Manufacturing Practice

 Good Manufacturing Practice governs the manufacture of pharmaceutical products, biological products, and medical devices.
-In the United States, GMP is defined by 21 CFR Parts 210, 211 (finished pharmaceuticals), 600 series (biological products), and 820 (medical devices, now the QMSR).
+In the United States, the current GMP frameworks are 21 CFR Parts 210 and 211 for finished pharmaceuticals, the 600 series for biological products, and the Quality Management System Regulation (QMSR, effective February 2, 2026) for medical devices — which incorporates ISO 13485:2016 by reference and supersedes the prior 21 CFR Part 820 framework.
 In Europe, GMP is defined by EU GMP Parts I and II and a series of technical annexes.
 GMP quality system requirements include batch production records, deviation management, CAPA, change control, equipment qualification, process validation, and document control.
-GMP training is required by 21 CFR Part 211.68, which mandates that personnel engaged in drug product manufacturing have the education, training, and experience to perform their assigned functions.
+GMP training is required by 21 CFR Part 211.25 for pharmaceutical manufacturing personnel, which mandates that each person engaged in the manufacture, processing, packing, or holding of a drug product have the education, training, and experience to perform their assigned functions.

 GCP — Good Clinical Practice

 Good Clinical Practice governs the conduct of clinical trials involving human subjects.
 The international standard is ICH E6(R3), adopted by FDA, EMA, and health authorities across major regulated markets.
 GCP quality system requirements include protocol deviation management, investigator site oversight, informed consent documentation, essential documents management, and audit trails for clinical data.
-GCP training is required by ICH E6(R3) Section 4.1, which requires that investigators and trial staff be qualified by education, training, and experience to perform their respective tasks, with training records maintained and available for inspection by the sponsor and by regulatory authorities.
+GCP training requirements under ICH E6(R3) Annex 1, Section 2.1 (Qualifications and training) mandate that investigators and trial staff be qualified by education, training, and experience to perform their respective tasks, with training records maintained and available for inspection by the sponsor and by regulatory authorities.

 GLP — Good Laboratory Practice